-As we’ve emphasized a lot this past month, the AAC Leadership Project is designed to develop high-quality researchers, teachers, scholars, and future leaders in the field of AAC.
+The AAC Doctoral Program at Penn State is designed to develop high-quality researchers, teachers, scholars, and future leaders in the field of AAC.
 As part of the program, Ph.D. students receive training in research-based methods of college teaching, including classroom teaching and mentorship of research and/or clinical experiences of pre-service students.

-Today, we are highlighting the teaching experiences of a recent graduate, Dr. Jessica Gormley, who was part of the AAC Leadership Project from 2016-2019.
+Today, we are highlighting the teaching experiences of a recent graduate, Dr. Jessica Gormley, who was a student in the AAC doctoral program from 2016-2019.

 In order to ease students into classroom teaching, early teaching experiences typically include: